RHIT-CSSE/csse332/labs/lab09/index.md

 as a parameter to a thread function is still going to be allocated at the time the data is used.

-Here is an exampe to illustrate this.
-This is a subtle memory corruption bug if you pass your parameters to the threaeding function as follows:
+Here is an example to illustrate this.
+This is a subtle memory corruption bug if you pass your parameters to the threading function as follows:

 ```c
 void runs_as_thread()